thiagocapuano/waves-documentation/en/smart-contracts/smart-assets.md

 ## Smart Assets Features

-* **Smart assets** will allow to apply constraints on all operations for a specific asset.
+* **Smart assets** allow to apply constraints on all operations for a specific asset.
-* **Smart assets** will offer a great degree of autonomy, anonymity, and low-cost of transactions.
+* **Smart assets**  offer a great degree of autonomy, anonymity, and low-cost of transactions.

 ## Smart Assets Use Cases